narengan/cis/about.md

  ### CIS DDoS Protection
  CIS DDoS stands between your website and attackers, regardless of the attack size or duration.

- ## Global Load Balancing (GLB)
+ ## Load Balancing
- Load Balancing automatically reduces latency by directing visitors to the infrastructure closest to them.
-By keeping visitors close to your infrastructure, Load Balancing provides quick delivery of content.
-It operates at the DNS level, and supports any protocol, from HTTP(S) through TCP- and UDP-based services.
-This lets you use Load Balancing with existing services, or in conjunction with other cloud providers.

- ### Geo Policies
- Geo Policies allow you to direct visitors to datacenters located in the same region.
-For instance, visitors in Europe are sent to a European datacenter, U.S. visitors are sent to a North American datacenter, and so forth.
+ CIS Load Balancing operates at the Authoritative DNS level.
+It incorporates advanced health checks to monitor the health of the origins, and dynamically adjusts DNS responses.
+Additionally, you can configure Geo policies for Global Load Balancing (GLB).

  ### Health checks
  Load Balancing Health Checks are performed on specific URLs through periodic HTTP/HTTPS requests, and are configured with customizable intervals, timeouts, and status codes.
 When an origin server is marked as unhealthy, visitors are routed away from failures using fast failover routes.

+ ### Geo Policies and Global Load Balancing (GLB)
+ Geo Policies allow you to control which origins a given client is directed to, based on the geo location of the client.
+For instance, you could configure your Geo policies such that visitors in Europe are sent to the nearest European origin for your website or application, U.S. visitors are sent to a North American origin, and so forth.